 Latinas of Influence

 I’m proud to announce that Hispanic Lifestyle has named me as one of the 2017 Latinas of Influence for the work I’ve been doing with NENANI.

 Es un placer conversar con mujeres emprendedoras con quienes compartes una vision de un futuro donde las mujeres Latinas tienen una presencia importante en la economía y gobierno estadounidense y en las Américas.
 Jackie Lopez es una Latina emprendedora que dedica su talento a motivar a otras mujeres a salir adelante en sus iniciativas.
 Jackie me presento la oportunidad de conversar sobre el concepto de liderazgo como Latina y de las iniciativas y futuro de NENANI.
 Mil gracias Jackie!

+A critical step towards achieving professional success is through continuous improvement and never-ending learning.
+Whether that learning takes place in an academic setting or in a business setting is not important.
+What is crucial is to keep reaching outside one’s comfort zone to allow for real growth to take place.
+For me, having an MBA was a necessary milestone, so when I was able to restart the academic journey it was very fulfilling.
 I had many options from which to choose for Executive MBA programs and I decided to return to Florida Atlantic University (I also have an undergrad in Marketing from FAU).
 I couldn’t be happier with my decision.
-Read here why.
 On April 24, 2016, the Sun Sentinel, one of South Florida’s top news source, featured my story of success as an FAU EMBA grad as told by Tracy Kolody, Special Sections Writer.
 Thank you Tracy and go Owls!